Bob Dylan Live: The Fleadh, Finsbury Park, June 20th London 2004

 Bob Dylan Live: Seven Never Ending Tour Shows 2005 – 2011

-In writing about these 2005 – 2009 Bob Dylan shows mention first has to be made of the three Brixton Academy shows which I saw Bob play in November 2005.
-For some reason I did not write these up at the time and so they didn’t make it into my 2000 – 2006 period of live show full write ups, although of course they should have.
-A number of these full write ups I have already posted onto this blog over the last couple of years.
-My lack of notes for the Brixton Academy shows is an anomaly which now, fifteen years later, I can’t really explain, other than to say it was probably the case that work at Wise Words, the small book distribution company which I managed, must have been pretty stressful at the time.
-That would no doubt have made the prospect of writing up reports on those three shows beyond my capabilities, which is strange because I know that I really enjoyed them.
-Needless to say it is way too far down the line for me to remember them in any great detail, beyond what I will write here and even what I write here involves a little bit of cheating in that I have had to go online to check what the set lists were, as even these were not listed down by me at the time.
+In writing about Bob Dylan Live post 2006 mention first has to be made of the three Brixton Academy shows I saw Bob play in November 2005.
+For some reason I did not write these up at the time so they didn’t make it into Carnival Of Jesters, my 2000 – 2006 live show write ups, although of course they should have.
+It is an anomaly which now nearly fifteen years later I can’t really explain, other than to say it was probably the case that work at Wisdom Books must have been pretty stressful at the time.
+This would no doubt have made the prospect of writing up reports on those three shows beyond my capabilities, which is strange because I know that I really enjoyed them.
+Needless to say it is way too far down the line now for me to remember them in any great detail, beyond running through the set lists which I have recently had to refer back to.

 Continue reading “Bob Dylan Live: Seven Never Ending Tour Shows 2005 – 2011”